ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS / NONINFALAMMATORY VASCULOPATHIES

 - accumulations of dysplastic muscle cells + disruption of the internal elastic membrane

-- no inflammatory cells are present
+- no inflammatory cells present

 - carotid lesions are typically localized in the middle and distal segments of the extracranial internal carotid artery, not rarely extending to the skull base